raphaelreme/expyrun/README.md

     - .gitignore
     - README.md

-Different experiments can be launch in experiments package.
+Different experiments can be launched in the `experiments` package.
 (One file by experiment).
-And some code is shared between experiments, for instance the code handling the data.
+And some code is shared between experiments, for instance, the code handling the data.

 A simple way to create the configuration files would be to create a new configs directory following roughly the architecture of the code
 - my_project/